JaagaSustain/jaagasustain.github.io/pages/cowork.md

 <a class="button large radius alert" href="http://goo.gl/forms/LN1IZjocxk">Join our community</a>
 </div>

->_Eventually everything connects – people, ideas, objects.
-The quality of the connections is the key to quality per se._
-<cite>Charles Eames</cite>

 # Pricing

 We offer three membership levels so you can participate as best suits you and your budget.
 All membership plans are billed per person per month.
 Service tax at 14.5% is chargeable extra.